ajwills72/hbab/docs/perception.md

 ### The convolutional filter

 At the heart of LeNet is the concept of the convolutional filter.
-Inspired by the structure of visual cortex, a convolutional filter has a receptive field - in our simple example a 2 x 2 square of pixels in a grayscale picture.
+Inspired by the structure of visual cortex, a convolutional filter has a receptive field - in our simple example on the slides,  a 2 x 2 square of pixels in a black and white picture.
 A convolutional filter is just a single-layer network, like we studied before.
 It takes input from a number of units, four in our example, and this passes down connections of varying weight.
 The output unit sums all the inputs, and passes it through an activation function to produce an output.

 It's easier to see how this functions as a feature detector with a 3 x 3 receptive field.
-As shown in the example in class, one can come up with a set of weights that means the filter responds most strongly to a vertical line, less to a diagonal line, and not at all to a consistent luminance across its field.
+As shown on the slides, one can come up with a set of weights that means the filter responds most strongly to a vertical line, less to a diagonal line, and not at all to a consistent luminance across its field.

 So far, there's nothing new here.
 What makes a convolutional filter different to a standard single-layer network is that the same filter - the same set of weights - is used all across the image.

 This makes the network dramatically more constrained.
-In a dense network with 256 inputs and 64 hidden units, there are 256 x 64 = 16,384 connections, each of which could take a different value.
+In a dense network with 256 inputs and 16 hidden unit, there are 256 x 16 = 4,096 connections, each of which could take a different value.
 With a single 5 x 5 convolutional filter, there are just the 25 connection strengths of the filter.

 **Filter banks**: In the same way that different neurons in V1 have different tunings (different features they detect), so LeNet had multiple different filters - 12 filters, in fact.